-Jellies have experienced several iterations of stylish shoe supremacy since, striking again in the ‘90s and the early ‘00s before coming back around now in 2022.
+Jellies have experienced several iterations of stylish shoe supremacy since, striking again in the ‘90s and the early ‘00s before coming back around now in 2023.
 The label perhaps best known for its association with the iconic shoe is the Grendene-manufactured Melissa.
 The beloved jelly accessories brand that had a huge hand in starting it all is well-known for its signature bubblegum scent and the rainbow of different color options in which the shoe is sold.
 Melissa has been on the market since 1979, right before the first big jellies boom.
-Melissa’s Marketing Manager Graziele Toscan acknowledges the nostalgia factor and references the 2000s as a “golden era” for Melissa — but ultimately she believes that reinvention is crucial to the longevity of the shoe style.
+Melissa’s Head of Global Marketing, Graziele Toscan, acknowledges the nostalgia factor and references the 2000s as a “golden era” for Melissa — but ultimately she believes that reinvention is crucial to the longevity of the shoe style.

-With the recent debut of their early aughts-inspired “Real Jelly” collection, the brand has sought to honor their Y2K heyday.
+With the debut of their early aughts-inspired “Real Jelly” collection last year, the brand has sought to honor their Y2K heyday.

-When it comes to styling the shoes, Sciacca takes an anything-goes approach.
-She feels that jellies can be elevated for more dressed-up occasions but still fit right in as part of a casual beachy summer ensemble.
+And when it comes to styling the shoes, Sciacca takes an anything-goes approach.
+She feels that jellies can be elevated for more dressed-up occasions, but still fit right in as part of a casual beachy summer ensemble.

 “The great thing about jellies is they are extremely versatile,” she says.
 “You can wear them with a flowy cotton dress to a summer event or on vacation with a swim top, button-down overshirt, and longline shorts.”